billand88/ChilkatVFP/ReadMe.md

 * Instance class names match the Chilkat class names (take note of the recommendation above).
 * Properties and methods within the class names match the Chilkat class names (with only a couple of exceptions).
 * If the referenced Chilkat property/method was introduced in a certain version, ChilkatVFP will test to ensure said property/method is available.
-* If the referenced Chilkat class was was introduced in a certain version, ChilkatVFP will test to ensure said class is available before instantiating.
+* If the referenced Chilkat class was introduced in a certain version, ChilkatVFP will test to ensure said class is available before instantiating.
 * For all the Chilkat methods, the associated ChilkatVFP documentation for that method is included at the top of the related ChilkatVFP method.
 * For all the Chilkat properties, the associated ChilkatVFP documentation for that property is contained in the related _Access method.
 * As much documentation as could fit into the description was added to all ChilkatVFP properties and methods.
 You can scroll the VFP property sheet and get a sense of what that method/property does.